 On-the-job work experience for students preparing for careers in the construction industry.
 Students are required to have temporary (or permanent) construction employment prior to enrolling in the course.
 Students must meet with a construction instructor prior to start.
 Repeatable 3 times.
-Prerequisites: successful completion of one semester of ConstructionManagement program and approval of program director or department chair.
+Prerequisites: successful completion of one semester of Construction Design and Management program and approval of program director or department chair.
 F S Su

-CIT 233 Surveying Field Experience 0-10-1; 0-20-2
+CIT 233 Surveying Field Experience 0-10-1; 0-20-2-

 On-the-job work experience for students preparing for careers in the surveying industry.
 Students are required to have temporary (or permanent) surveying employment prior to enrolling in the course.
 Students must meet with a surveying instructor prior to start.
 Repeatable 3 times.
-Prerequisites: CIT 113, CIT 130, CIT 234, CAD 124, or approval of program director or department chair.
+Prerequisites: CIT 113 and approval of program director or department chair.
 F S Su